tsdh/clj-miniconcat/README.md

 ### Examples

-Define doubling and tripling words, and apply tripling.
+Define doubling and tripling words, and apply tripling on 3 followed by doubling the result.

 ```
 user> (run-concat